-Right now, students take 7 classes, and those classes are held every day, all year.
-This is done to meet time requirements for high school credit in a course.
-Classes last around 50 minutes each.
-The classes are a mixture of "core" required classes, and usually a couple of "elective" classes.
+In a traditional schedule, students took 7 classes, and those classes were held every day, all year.
+This was done to meet time requirements for high school credit in a course.
+Classes lasted around 50 minutes each.
+The classes were a mixture of "core" required classes, and usually a couple of "elective" classes.

 In a Variable Schedule, students still take 6-7 classes.
 However, since time is rearranged, they take their courses in two different cycles.
 A "core" cycle (named the Land schedule) consisting of 4 classes, and an "elective" cycle (named the Aurora schedule) consisting of 2 classes.
 There is also a continuous period that runs through both cycles, much like a traditional class.
 This rearrangement still meets the time requirements for high school credit, but allows more time for things like big projects, field trips, community involvement, and hands-on application of learning.

 During the Land cycle, students take 4 of their core classes, like English, math, science and social studies.
 The classes last about 70 minutes.
 Each Land schedule lasts four weeks.